How to Apply a Shellac Finish to Plywood

 How is Shellac Applied to Plywood?

-Because of the rapid evaporation of alcohol, shellac dries extremely quickly.
-This makes it easy to work with, but also means you need to work fast during application.
-Pools and blotches can dry quickly in thinned shellac, so you’ll need to keep an eye out for excess and wipe it immediately to prevent extra sanding work later.
+Because of the rapid evaporation of alcohol, shellac dries exceptionally quickly.
+This makes it easy to work with but also means you need to work fast during application.
+Pools and blotches can dry rapidly in thinned shellac, so you’ll need to look out for excess and wipe it immediately to prevent extra sanding work later.

-Try to avoid applying shellac to plywood in an extremely hot or humid room.
-Dewaxed shellac and French polish can dry in as little as 1-2 minutes when applied in a warm environment.
+Avoid applying shellac to plywood in an extremely hot or humid room.
+Dewaxed shellac and French polish can dry in as little as 1-2 minutes when used in a warm environment.
 Finishing plywood at room temperature, outdoors, or in a cool space often works best.
 Here’s how to apply shellac to plywood step-by-step.

-Using low-grit sandpaper (between 180-220-grit), gently sand the entire plywood surface.
+Gently sand the entire plywood surface using low-grit sandpaper (between 180-220-grit).
 You should sand the wood regardless of whether you’ve already stained or painted the piece.
 This ensures the shellac has something rough to stick to.
 Once sanded, use a damp, lint-free cloth to remove dust and a dry cloth to dry the surface.

 You can use a paintbrush or a cotton cloth to apply shellac.
-It’s best to use a cloth to cover large areas, like the top, side, or front of a cabinet, and a paintbrush for the edges and corners.
+Using a cloth to cover large areas, like the top, side, or front of a cabinet, and a paintbrush for the edges and corners is best.
 When applying shellac, dip the rag into the mixture and apply a thin layer evenly in long, smooth strokes.
 Shellac dries quickly, so try to wipe away pools or blotches swiftly.
 Use a paintbrush for the edges, avoiding brush marks as best as possible.

 Because shellac is prone to pooling, you should buff the surface thoroughly once it has dried using superfine grade 0000 steel wool.
 Do this between coats to achieve a smooth finish that brings out the grain.
 Remember, the more you buff, the duller the piece can appear.
 For a highly glossy finish, buff minimally before applying additional coats.
 Clean any dust with a dry cloth.

-Shellac should always be applied in multiple thin layers to achieve the perfect finish.
-Most plywood products require between 3-4 coats in total, but you can apply more if you suspect your mixture is too thin or if you haven’t achieved the coverage you want.
+To achieve the perfect finish, Shellac should always be applied in multiple thin layers.
+Most plywood products require between 3-4 coats, but you can use more if you suspect your mixture is too thin or hasn’t achieved the desired coverage.
 Once your first coat is dry and buffed, repeat steps 2-3 to reapply shellac until you’re happy with the finish.

 Can I Use Shellac on Plywood?